ruchi-shekar/swe-pitch/PITCHME.md

 ---
 ## What Are We?

 We allow the user to find a place to grab a coffee, and then head over to a nearby scenic view to enjoy it at.
-With the help of Google Maps, Yelp, and Flickr we've used the power of location so that you can find a sip and a relaxing spot wherever you are.
+With the help of Google Places, Yelp, and Flickr we've used the power of location so that you can find a sip and a relaxing spot wherever you are.
 ---

 ## Developers: The Cool Beans